 After that, Google introduced JSON, making it easier than ever to get those stars.
 Unfortunately, people ended up abusing the system, and so things have once again changed.

-How does a review snippet look in search results?
+How does a review snippet look in Google search results?

 Google support reviews and ratings for different schema.org types, including businesses, products, services, and other digital items such as books or movies.
 Review snippets appear in Google Search results under the website URL as shown in the image below.

-How to add reviews in Google search results
+How to add review stars in Google search results?

-• Using aggregateRating on your homepage will not work and could even be considered a signal for spam.
-Do not use it on your homepage.
+• Using AggregateRating on your homepage will not work and could even be considered a signal for spam.
+Do not use structured data on your homepage.

 • The reviews found on your site need to be unique to your site.
 You can not get away with using reviews from Yelp or Google on your own website.